 The War Years 1939–1945

-During the Second World War, Finland fought the Winter War (1939–40) and the Continuation War (1941–44) with the Soviet Union.
+During the Second World War, Finland fought the Winter War (1939–40) and the Continuation War (1941–44) against the Soviet Union.
 During the war, Partner Martti Olsson kept the firm going while the firm’s other lawyers were at the front.

 After the Continuation War, Olsson was second defence counsel to President Risto Ryti in the ‘war guilt trial’ in 1945–46.
 Having an excellent lawyer was not much help to Ryti; the Allied Control Commission had most likely decided the question of guilt in advance, and Ryti was sentenced to ten years’ imprisonment.